Got questions? We've got answers.

 Do you assist with job placement?

 Yes!
-We absolutely do provide career assistance!
-We are there for our students every step of the way.
-Students get invaluable career advice, and connections into the clinical research industry.
-After class is over, our Directors consistently work with students to help them identify positions that would be a good fit for their individual skill sets.
-In addition to interview prepping, resumé coaching, and network building, our mission is to train talented, motivated individuals, so they can get jobs and contribute to clinical trials.
+Every student is paired with a career mentor who helps with resume edits, interview prep, networking skills, and professionalism coaching.
+Guest speakers and instructors also provide invaluable training and industry advice for students, specifically regarding job opportunities in Clinical Research.
+After class is over, our directors consistently work with students to help them identify positions that would be a good fit for their individual skills and professional goals.
+We are there for our students every step of the way!
+In addition to interview prepping, resumé coaching, and network building, our mission is to train talented, motivated individuals, so they can get begin rewarding careers and contribute to clinical trials.

 What do Clinical Research Coordinators do?